 Referencing issues in your development work

-In all cases, the issue key must use to the default Jira key format – that is, two or more uppercase letters (
+The table below describes how to reference an issue key in a commit, branch, pull request, or review.
+In all cases, the issue key must conform to the default JIRA key format – that is, two or more uppercase letters (

 [A-Z][A-Z]+), followed by a hyphen and the issue number.
 For example, ABC-123.

 Include the issue key in the commit message.

 For example, a commit message like this "TIS-1 Initial commit" will automatically transition the TIS-1 issue from 'To Do' to 'In Progress'.